Categories with families and first-order logic with dependent sorts: Introduction

 \subsubsection{Acknowledgements}

 This research was in part financially supported by the Swedish Research Council (VR).
-I am indebted to members of the Stockholm Logic Seminar for comments: Peter LeFanu Lumsdaine, Per Martin-L\"of, and especially H{\aa}kon Robbestad Gylterud for discussions that lead to a better understanding of FOLDS signatures in terms of type theories.
+I am indebted to members of the Stockholm Logic Seminar for comments: Peter LeFanu Lumsdaine, Per Martin-L\"of, and especially H{\aa}kon Robbestad Gylterud for discussions that lead to a better understanding of FOLDS signatures in terms of type theories (Palmgren 2016).
+Thanks goes to the anonymous referee for suggestions that helped improve the presentation of the paper.